PriankaMaheru190042112/ProjectManagement/README.md

 ## Usage

-- Navigate to the Projects page to view and create projects.
+- Navigate to the Projects page to view and create projects.[Only superusers can create projects and tasks however admin can create special groups of users with different layers of restrictions]
 - Assign tasks to team members and track progress.
 - Use the admin interface at `http://127.0.0.1:8000/admin/` for advanced management.